 “The hands-on nature of the engineering program at Mesa really helped me learn how to be part of a team while working to solve problems.
 Internships and projects I worked on provided me with the basic skills NASA is looking for in new hires.” – Alumna Camille Arnn, ‘17, NASA Satellite Systems Engineer

 Dedicated to helping students achieve their goals, CMU professors create an environment designed to foster a dynamic exchange of ideas and classroom discussion.
 At Colorado Mesa, professors make sure that learning goes beyond the classroom in order to provide the best level of education.

-With a student-to-faculty ratio of 23:1, faculty have the ability to involve undergraduates in challenging research experiences usually found only in graduate programs.
-In-class instruction is supplemented by a variety of out-of-class opportunities ranging from fieldwork in Western Colorado to study groups that travel the globe.
+With a student-to-faculty ratio of 21:1, faculty have the ability to involve undergraduates in challenging research experiences usually found only in graduate programs.
+In-class instruction is supplemented by a variety of out-of-class opportunities ranging from fieldwork in western Colorado to study groups that travel the globe.

 All classes at the university are taught by professors who put copious time and energy into the classroom.
-Instead of lectures by a Teacher’s Assistant in a class of hundreds, students at Colorado Mesa University know they will be in smaller classes where the professor knows their name.
-Faculty serve as academic advisors, allowing students close interaction with a professor in their major.
-Professors are more than teachers- they become mentors, advisors and partners in the success of their students.
+Instead of lectures by a teacher assistant in a class of hundreds, students at Colorado Mesa University know they will be in smaller classes where the professor knows their name.
+Faculty are more than teachers; they are mentors who serve as academic advisors and partners in the success of their students.

 Students are supported by a full range of academic services designed to help them achieve their goals.
-Programs and services include academic advising, career services, tutoring, and services for the disabled.
-They can also take advantage of the vast resources of Tomlinson Library, which is open 7 days a week, and offers additional support by a statewide online reference program.
+Programs and services include academic advising, career services, tutoring, and services for students with disabilities.
+They can also take advantage of the vast resources of Tomlinson Library, which is open 7 days a week and supplemented with the support of a statewide online reference program.